Top 5 Orthopedic Doctors in Gurgaon

 What is Shoulder Replacement?

 Shoulder replacement, or shoulder arthroplasty, is a surgical procedure where damaged parts of the are replaced with artificial components (prosthesIs).
-It’s commonly performed to relieve pain and restore function in shoulder affected by arthritis, fractures, or irreparable/severe rotator cuff tears.
+It’s commonly performed to relieve pain and restore function in shoulder affected by arthritis, , or irreparable/severe rotator cuff tears.

 Indications for Shoulder Replacement